Dheemn/library-loader/README.md

 # library-loader
-An Unoffical Samacsys Library Loader but for Linux written in Go using Qt.
+An Unoffical Samacsys Library Loader but for Linux written in Python using Qt.

 Due to Samacsys's Library Loader software being available only for Windows, this is just designed as an simple alternative to it.

+This python program will be bundled as a single executable which can be downloaded, and executed right away.

 ## ⚠️ Currently this only supports KiCAD